koraledomain/afori-test/README.md

 ## Getting Started

-1. Fork the original repository
+1. Clone the original repository
 2. Set up your development environment
 3. Review the system architecture and requirements
 4. Create your test plan